Nishant-Bhosale/nishant-bhosale/README.md

 ## I am a web developer
 ![I am a web developer](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

-I'm Nishant from India, and I love to make new and exciting projects.
+I'm Nishant from India, and I love to make exciting projects.
 I really enjoy learning new languages and frameworks like React and Typescript.
 I also love python, datascience and machine-learning/artificial-intelligence.

 ## Skills and Experience
 * ⚛ React